IIT-EnergySystemModels/openTEPES/README.md

 # Architecture

-The package is organized in six layers, from input/output (pure pandas, no Pyomo) up to result aggregation.
+The package is organized into six layers, from input/output (pure pandas, no Pyomo) up to result aggregation.
 Each module encodes its layer in the file name alongside the other `openTEPES_*.py` modules at the package root — `openTEPES_Input*` for the input-source layer (`openTEPES_InputSchema`, `openTEPES_InputSource`, `openTEPES_InputCSVSource`, `openTEPES_InputDuckDBSource`) and `openTEPES_ProblemSolving*` for the solver layer
 (`openTEPES_ProblemSolving`, `openTEPES_ProblemSolvingBenders`, `openTEPES_ProblemSolvingDualExtraction`, `openTEPES_ProblemSolvingPersistent`,